tomost2019/dj-colors/README.md

 ### Features

-* The navbar is using scrollspy from Bootstrap so the website can track where the user is at the webpage and highlight that on the navbar.
+* Scrollspy is used from Bootstrap so the website can track where the user is at the webpage and highlight that on the navbar.
 * Modals from the Bootstrap framework is used to present useful information to the user.
 * The website is using "smooth-scroll" for a smooth visual pleasing UX.
 * The heartbeat animations at the beginning are implemented using animate.css

 ### Future Development